SamBaS: Sampling-Based Stochastic Block Partitioning: Introduction

-\begin{itemize} \item A data sampling approach for speeding up stochastic block partitioning, a community detection algorithm that is robust to complex and heterogeneous community structure in real-world graphs. \item A degree-based thresholding scheme to augment existing sampling algorithms in order to better preserve the quality of results from community detection. \item An empirical study of the computational gains and result quality with our sampling approach on synthetically generated graphs with varying properties. \item A detailed evaluation of the overall efficacy of our approach on a combination of synthetic and real-world data. \end{itemize} Overall, we show that our approach can lead to speedups of up to 15$\times$ while maintaining result quality at comparable levels to stochastic block partitioning without sampling.
+In this manuscript, we introduce \textbf{\underline{sam}}pling-\textbf{\underline{ba}}sed \textbf{\underline{S}}BP (SamBaS), a holistic sampling method for accelerating stochastic block partitioning (SBP).
+We characterize the accuracy and runtime performance of SamBaS under different graph parameters and show that SamBaS speeds up community detection without significantly affecting accuracy via analysis on 10 real-world graphs with no known ground truth.
+Whereas modularity is typically used in such scenarios to measure the quality of community detection results, our experiments on realistic synthetic graphs show that modularity does not correlate well with the F1 score.
+Thus, we introduce a new metric based on the \emph{minimum description length} to measure the quality of community detection results in graphs with no known truth.

+\textbf{Contributions.} This manuscript makes the following contributions: \begin{itemize} \item A holistic \underline{sam}pling-\underline{ba}sed approach for accelerating \underline{s}tochastic block partitioning (SamBaS) \emph{without} sacrificing accuracy. \item A rigorous characterization of the accuracy and computational performance of SamBaS with varying graph parameters, compared to community detection~(SBP) without sampling. \item A novel metric, \textit{partition quality score} (PQS), for evaluating community detection in real-world graphs with no known ground-truth communities.
+We empirically show that PQS is a better measure of community detection accuracy than modularity~(see Fig.~\ref{fig:metrics}). \end{itemize}

+Overall, we show that SamBaS can lead to speedups of up to 10$\times$ on synthetic graphs and up to 21$\times$ on real-world graphs while maintaining result quality at comparable levels to SBP without sampling.
 On some graphs, it can even improve result quality by upwards of 100\% (see Fig.~\ref{fig:intro}).
 We attribute this improvement in quality to the effect that search-space reduction via sampling has on SBP.